GLOBAL MARKETS-Stocks set for quarterly gains, bond prices rise

 Capital Management in Jersey City, New Jersey.

-bond index is up 3.82 percent in the first half of the year as
+is up 3.82 percent in the first half as benchmark yields have

 The 10-year Treasury note rose 2/32 in price to